gamblevore/speedie/Documentation/FlowControl.md

 I am going to use FlowControl for the Speedie VM.
 This is to ensure that my C++ generated code, and the VM... behave the same way.
 This will make a good match, ensuring that your code behaves the same, regardless of VM or C++.

 **Very** Important!
 It will totally squash any bugs allowing them to instantly be found :) It will be awesome!

+### Internally

+Internally, my FlowControl system will be a few things.

+* Logging `if` conditions.
+Also `and/or` conditions (some of them) as a boolean.
+This allows 8 conditions per byte.
+* Logging `while` loops.
+We log these as pure-numbers.
+* Logging function callbacks!

+We also compress the data we capture, and decompress older logs, for comparison.
+We just jump into the debugger at the first difference found.

+To do this, required me to upgrade my compression and decompression system, so that it is fully streamable.
+Now this is done, I can get back onto FlowControl!